AlexMihai1804/AutoWatering/docs/ble-api/characteristics/12-history-management.md

 | 4-7 | `start_timestamp` | Optional UTC filter (currently echoed only). |
 | 8-11 | `end_timestamp` | Optional UTC filter (currently echoed only). |

 The handler rejects payloads that are not exactly 12 bytes or writes with non-zero offset.
-Accepted queries update the on-characteristic buffer so a subsequent read returns the header that generated the current response.
+Accepted queries are answered via fragment notifications; the 32-byte read buffer (`history_value`) is not updated by query responses.

 ### Clear Command (`history_type = 0xFF`)
 - Invokes `watering_history_cleanup_expired()` and emits a single 8-byte header notification (`data_type = 0xFF`, `status = 0`).